heysaurabhkumar/dicee/README.md

 # dicee
-A dice game to remove conflict between two persons like head or tail.
+A dice game to remove conflict between two persons like tossing a coin.